-In connection with its VPP agreement with Santa Fe, the Company has committed to purchase 50% of the first 10,000 ounces of gold produced, and 22% of the gold produced thereafter, by the Summit Mine for a per ounce cash payment of the lesser of \$400 (subject to an Inflationary Adjustment) and the then prevailing market price per ounce of gold.
-Santa Fe has the option until July 7, 2010 to increase the size of the transaction by \$1.0 million.
-If Santa Fe exercises this option, the percentage of payable gold that the Company will be entitled to purchase will increase to 62.5% for the first 10,000 ounces of gold produced and 27.5% of gold produced thereafter.
+In connection with its VPP agreement with Santa Fe, the Company has committed to purchase 50% of the first 10,000 ounces of gold produced, and 22% of the life of mine gold produced thereafter, by the Summit Mine for a per ounce cash payment of the lesser of \$400 (subject to an Inflationary Adjustment) and the then prevailing market price per ounce of gold.

-In connection with its VPP agreement with Rambler, the Company has committed to make upfront payments of \$2.0 million after Rambler completes a satisfactory NI 43-101 compliant feasibility study and \$13.0 million once Rambler receives all necessary permits required to construct and operate the Ming Mine.
+In connection with its VPP agreement with Rambler, the Company has committed to make upfront payments of \$2.0 million upon Rambler completing a satisfactory NI 43-101 compliant feasibility study and \$13.0 million upon Rambler receiving all necessary permits required to construct and operate the Ming Mine.
 There are no ongoing per ounce payments in connection with this VPP agreement.